Impact of Giving

 Sharing our supporters' stories is an important way to acknowledge their generosity.
 We celebrate the impact of every gift, big and small.

 Our donors are inspirational.
-Although every donor has a very personal reason for giving, the outcome of each gift is the same – transformation.
-Helping disadvantaged students access scholarships, contributing to the growth of our library collections, funding cutting-edge research, leaving generous gifts in a Will – there isn't a single part of the University that isn't impacted by philanthropy.
+Although every donor has a personal reason for giving, the outcome of each gift is the same – transformation.
+Helping disadvantaged students access scholarships, contributing to the growth of our library collections, funding cutting-edge research- every part of the University is impacted by philanthropy.

 We are grateful for the remarkable support from all of our donors, and we are committed to building a relationship of mutual trust and respect.
 It's important to us that we make clear our commitment to you, our donors.
 We commit to: